AD1024/PInfer-Benchmarks/README.md

 Next, run `./step_1_draw_tables.sh`.
 This script will draw the following Tables under `tables` directory:
 - Table 4: `table_4.txt`
-- Table 5: `table_5.txt`; this shows Table 5 in the paper *without* the last column, will be generated in the next step.
+- Table 5: `table_5.txt`; this shows Table 5 in the paper *without* the last column, which will be generated in the next step.
 - Table 6: `table_6.txt` shows the number of inductive invariants learned and `table_6_verifier_time.txt` shows the time on PVerifier using the full set of learned specifications v.s. only necessary ones.

 You may view the tables by `cat <table>.txt`.

 ### Step 2: Run the PChecker model checker to try falsifying learned specifications
+First, run `./step_2.sh <timeout>`, where `<timeout>` is the time limit for the model checker in seconds, for example:

+> ./step_2.sh 3600

-First, run `./step_2.sh <timeout>`, where `<timeout>` is the time limit for the model checker in seconds.
-We ran this script with 3600 seconds, which takes about 10 hours in total to finish on all benchmarks.
-Tuning down may decrease the number of falsified specifications but can finish faster.
+This command takes about 1-2 hours in total to finish on all benchmarks on a server with 16 cores.
+Tuning down `<timeout>` may decrease the number of falsified specifications but can finish faster.

 Next, run `./step_2_draw_tables.sh`.
-This will generate `table_5_falsified.txt` under `tables` directory showing the number of falsified specifications for each benchmark and time elapsed.
+This will generate `table_5_falsified.txt` under `tables` directory showing the number of falsified specifications for each benchmark (**last column of Table 5**) and time elapsed.

 ### Potential Discrepancies from the paper
 You may find some numbers from `table_5.txt` and `table_5_falsified.txt` different from ones shown in our paper.